 TetraPond Pond De-icer, Thermostatically Controlled, 300-Watts

-- Keeps an area free of ice
+- POND DE-ICER: Keeps an area of your pond free from ice.

 Tetrapond Pond De-icer, Thermostatically Controlled, 300-watts